metrowave/archigesture.org/README.md

 # archigesture
-Gesture as Generator is my PhD research thesis @ Cambridge University. www.archigesture.org
+Gesture as Generator is my PhD research thesis at the Cambridge University. www.archigesture.org

 ![](archigesture.org.jpg)